 Organized and hosted by TruArtSpeaks, this open mic is intimate and supportive, with optional feedback from the audience.
-Every Thursday; There’s also a writing workshop every first Thursday of the month.
-CURRENTLY ON HIATUS BUT COMING BACK JANUARY 9, 2020.
+Every Thursday, 7pm, at Hallie Q. Brown Community Center.
+There’s also a writing workshop every first Thursday of the month at 6pm.

 The Be Heard MN Youth Poetry Slam Series (teens)